-Current physics-based synthesis techniques tend to synthesize the interaction between different functional elements of a sound generator by treating it as a single system.
-However, when dealing with the physical modeling of complex sound generators this choice raises questions about the resulting flexibility of the adopted synthesis strategy.
-One way to overcome this problem is to approach it by individually synthesizing and discretizing the objects that contribute to the generation of sounds.
-In this paper we address the problem of how to automate the process of physically modeling the interaction between objects, and how to make this interaction time-varying in its topology.
-We show how a solution based on binary connection trees can be fruitfully employed in an integrated modeling system that is able to automate the synthesis of interactions between objects.
-We also show that, with this approach, the modeling of physical interactions can be done in an entirely graphical fashion.
+The physical synthesis of musical sounds is based on the modeling of the nonlinear interaction between two separate structures (at least one of which with desirable resonating properties).
+Such structures and their interaction are usually modeled with a global approach (as a single system), but flexibility and scalability issues suggest us that it would be highly desirable to adopt a block-wise approach, based on the individual synthesis and discretization of the interacting parts.
+In this paper we address the problem of how to automatize the modeling of this nonlinear interaction and how to enable the on-the-fly fusion of model that corresponds to this interaction.
+We show how a solution based on binary connection trees can be fruitfully employed in an integrated modeling system that is able to automatize this sound synthesis approach.
+We also show that, with this solution, the modeling of physical interactions can be done in an entirely symbolic (graphical) fashion.
 We finally provide a description of the Graphical User Interface for a user-friendly authoring of interactional models and an overview of a live performance system based on this technology.